-Press button r c gently to the first detent: the sunblind is opened or closed as long as the switch is operated.
+Press r or r gently to the first detent: the sunblind is opened or closed as long as the switch is operated.

-Press button 🖭 or 🗊 firmly to the second detent and then release: the sunblind is opened or closed automatically.
+Press 🖭 or 🗊 firmly to the second detent and then release: the sunblind is opened or closed automatically.
 To stop movement, operate the switch once more.